owenniblock/sonic-pi-js/README.md

 Hacking a way of writing JavaScript and sending it to Sonic PI.
 Just for fun!

 ## What is this?
-I wanted to run Sonic PI from VS Code (which I found I can do with a VS Code extension.
+I wanted to run Sonic PI from VS Code - which I found I can do with a VS Code extension.
 But I also want to write the Sonic PI code in JavaScript (don't ask me why).